cthompto/the-fog-install/README.md

 A digital projects commission for the [San José Museum of Art](https://sjmusart.org/). <br/>
 The project can be viewed here: [https://sjmusart.org/digital-projects/chelsea-thompto](https://sjmusart.org/digital-projects/chelsea-thompto)

+## Installation Version
+This version has minor changes to faciliate display with projector and mini keyboard.

 ## Overview
 This work is comprised of 3 "acts" exploring our relationship to fog as a society and the potential for fog to serve as a positive role model for trans embodiment.
 Each act is built as a procedurally generated 3D space using [three.js](https://threejs.org/).
 The work has been designed as an website without ads or tracking and with intentionally open source code.
 Sustainability and accessibility also informed the design choices for the site.